 Pediatrician salary comparison

 Pediatricians earn more than 97% percent of Health careers.
-Pediatrician salaries are in the bottom 99% of all careers in the United States.
+Pediatrician salaries are in the top 99% of all careers in the United States.

 |Informatics Nurse Specialist Salary||$85k|

 |Respiratory Therapist Salary||$57k|

 Historical salary for Pediatricians in the United States